-Phase 1 of this project was completed in 2020 and resulted in the production of the Veterans Memorial Concept Planning & Site Selection Report.
+Phase 1 of this project was completed in 2020 and resulted in the Veterans Memorial Concept Planning & Site Selection Report.
 Phase 1 determined who the space would honor, what themes it should exemplify, a design program and conceptual design ideas.
-The site location was also decided as the east side of the Tualatin Commons.
-The current project phase (Phase 2) that is documented in this report focuses on developing schematic design options that are based on the Phase 1 outreach findings and existing site conditions.
-The public was engaged to understand site opportunities and constraints, explore design ideas and to select a preferred design alternative.
+The site location was determined as the east side of the Tualatin Commons.
+The current project phase (Phase 2) that is documented in this report focuses on developing schematic design options that are based on Phase 1 outreach findings and existing site conditions.
+The public was engaged to understand site opportunities and constraints, explore design ideas and to select a preferred design.